dmp1ce/decompose-drupal-8/README.md

 - `backup-db` : Runs backup script.
 Also does backup on Drupal uploaded files, dispite the poor name
 - `explore-php-container` : Opens a command prompt to the PHP container
 - `env` : Shows if the current configuration is in production or development mode and shows URL host settings
+- `drupal_install` : Installs Drupal if it isn't installed already.

 ### Additional Processes from decompose libraries
 TODO: Instead of listing all of the processes provided by libraries, instead link to the library documentation when it is completed.